 To do this, use all the information that you have at your disposal.
 First, look at the attendee’s profile, have a look at their company, their role, where they’re from, and their interests.
 Note, the more you encourage participants to fill out their profile the better quality your meeting will be, so send out a couple of emails beforehand requesting this information to be filled in.

 Second, you can then use this information to do an extensive background check.
-Spend some time researching their LinkedIn profile, their company, and the problem reasons why it is that they’re attending the event.
+Spend some time researching their LinkedIn profile, their company, the problems they're facing, and the reasons why they're attending the event.

 By having all of this information at your disposal you’ll be able to dive straight into the meeting, without having to break the ice to find out what the lead is looking for.